talon-one/talon_one.js/docs/ManagementApi.md

 ## getWebhookActivationLogs

-> InlineResponse20025 getWebhookActivationLogs(opts)
+> InlineResponse20027 getWebhookActivationLogs(opts)

 List webhook activation log entries

-Webhook activation log entries would be created as soon as an integration request triggered an effect with a webhook
+Webhook activation log entries would be created as soon as an integration request triggered an effect with a webhook.

 ### Example